sfstar/hass-victron/README.md

 - Expose this integration to hacs
 - Start using releases and release notes
 - Improve connection loss resilience
+- Revisit datatypes used for storing register info

 # Installing the integration
 You can install this integration by following the steps for your preferred installation method